 Grand imposing caves which resonate with the sound of the sea.
 A beautiful walk through bush and along a scenic unspoiled beach is all part of this experience.

 The Cathedral Caves were so named by Dr T.M.
 Hocken in 1896 because of their resemblance to European cathedrals.
 The Cathedral Caves soar to more than 30 metres overhead.
 Try the acoustics with a simple whistle or even a song!
 Dr Hocken and his friends did and termed them ‘reverberating.’

 It is recommended to plan your visit to the caves.
-They can only be accessed approximately 1 hour each side of low tide subject to safe sea conditions.
+The caves can only be accessed when conditions are safe.
+Check the Cathedral Caves website in advance of your visit for opening times and check again the day before you arrive as times can change if conditions change.
 The caves are usually closed from June to the end of October and can also be closed at short notice at other times (for tide information check the tide charts or enquire at Visitor Information Centres in The Catlins).
-There is a small entrance fee (cash only) as the access road is on private land.
+There is an entrance fee (card payment only) as the access road is on private land.